kelreeeeey/numerical_from_book_to_code/README.md

 found in any book, mainly from what i got in class(es) as undergrad.
 Geophysics student

-So pardon me if you will disgusted by the _MeEsSy_ C code.
+So please bare with the _MeEsSy_ C code.

 source:
 - [2020 - Calculus II - After Mid Term]( https://drive.google.com/drive/folders/1mBOdVSwoBwY-C8VFbK0Sj1ZoNFnRjppd?usp=drive_link )